interledger/interledger-rs/examples/eth-xrp-three-nodes/README.md

 1. A settlement engine for Charlie to Bob on XRPL
    - To settle the balance of Bob's account on Charlie's node (Port 3003)

-By default, the XRP settlement engine generates new testnet XRPL testnet accounts prefunded with 1,000 testnet XRP (a new account is generated each run).
+By default, the XRP settlement engine generates new testnet XRPL accounts prefunded with 1,000 testnet XRP (a new account is generated each run).
 Alternatively, you may supply an `XRP_SECRET` environment variable by generating your own testnet credentials from the [official faucet](https://xrpl.org/xrp-test-net-faucet.html).

 <!--!
 printf "\nStarting settlement engines...\n"